 For details check the Official NZ Government COVID-19 website.

-If you have any of the following symptoms, telephone your family doctor or ring Healthline on 0800 358 5453
+If you have any of the following symptoms: fever, cough or difficulty breathing, telephone your family doctor or ring Healthline on 0800 358 5453

 These symptoms do not necessarily mean you have COVID-19.
 They are similar to other illnesses that are much more common, such as colds and flu.
 But just in case, you should avoid close or prolonged contact with people you live with even before being tested.

 If you need urgent assistance, call 111.